House GOP launches push for permanent individual tax cuts

 With the elections about four months away, polls are showing mixed support among voters for the $1.5 trillion package of individual and corporate tax cuts that President Donald Trump signed into law as his marquee legislative achievement.

-“It’s going to identify Republican priorities,” said Marc Gerson, a former majority tax counsel for the Ways and Means Committee.
+“It’s going to identify Republican priorities,” said Marc Gerson, a former majority tax counsel for the Ways and Means Committee, who now heads the Washington law firm Miller & Chevalier.

 Start-up businesses would be permitted to write off more of their initial costs.